techidaily/site-facebook/source/_posts/10-reasons-to-quit-facebook-for-good.md

  The social media giant goes to great lengths to track your online activities.
 It does so to display the relevant ads from its advertising partners.

- This report by[BBC News](https://www.bbc.com/news/technology-46618582) in 2018 shows how Facebook allegedly shared your data with other tech companies.
+ This report by [BBC News](https://www.bbc.com/news/technology-46618582) in 2018 shows how Facebook allegedly shared your data with other tech companies.
 In short, the social network cares more about the business and advertisers than its users.

 ## 3\.
 Facebook Has Misrepresented Its Data in the Past

  A lot happened in 2018 that you might have missed.
-According to[CNBC](http://www.cnbc.com/2021/02/18/facebook-knew-ad-metrics-were-inflated-but-ignored-the-problem-lawsuit-claims.html) , a lawsuit against Facebook alleged that the company misquoted the numbers advertisers could reach through its ads program in order to make more money,
+According to [CNBC](http://www.cnbc.com/2021/02/18/facebook-knew-ad-metrics-were-inflated-but-ignored-the-problem-lawsuit-claims.html) , a lawsuit against Facebook alleged that the company misquoted the numbers advertisers could reach through its ads program in order to make more money,

  Facebook was fully aware of the number of people that it could reach.
 However, it chose to say nothing and kept making profits quietly.

- Before that, back in 2016, Facebook admitted to overstating its video statistics for numerous years by not discounting three-second views from its figures, as reported by[The Drum](https://www.thedrum.com/news/2016/09/23/facebook-admits-it-overstated-average-video-view-times-between-60-80-two-years) .
+ Before that, back in 2016, Facebook admitted to overstating its video statistics for numerous years by not discounting three-second views from its figures, as reported by [The Drum](https://www.thedrum.com/news/2016/09/23/facebook-admits-it-overstated-average-video-view-times-between-60-80-two-years) .
 Naturally, the stakeholders involved were pretty unhappy about it.

  The point is if Facebook is not focused on you and has a history of breaking the trust of its business partners, should you be trusting it?

 ## 4\.
 Facebook Tracks Other App and Website Usage

  Facebook's data tracking isn't just limited to WhatsApp, Instagram, and Facebook.
 It also tracks you as you use other apps and websites.
-This is evident because, as stated by[Inc.](http://www.inc.com/jason-aten/apples-ios-152-is-a-major-privacy-update-that-lets-you-see-how-apps-are-tracking-you-its-very-bad-news-for-facebook.html) , Apple's latest OS update could block this data tracking on its devices.
+This is evident because, as stated by [Inc.](http://www.inc.com/jason-aten/apples-ios-152-is-a-major-privacy-update-that-lets-you-see-how-apps-are-tracking-you-its-very-bad-news-for-facebook.html) , Apple's latest OS update could block this data tracking on its devices.

  You must have experienced seeing ads for things you might have searched for in other apps on your phone.
 It is pretty common.
 There are ways to stop Facebook from doing so.
 However, do you really feel safe with someone spying on your every tap and click?